 Corporate Electronic Filing

-The Indiana Department of Revenue (DOR) offers electronic filing (MeF) for the IT-20S.
+The Indiana Department of Revenue (DOR) offers electronic filing (MeF) for the IT-20S and IT-65.
 Electronic filing is available for S-corporations and partnerships.
 DOR will expand electronic filing to other corporation types in the future.

 DOR encourages tax practitioners, S-corporations and partnerships to take advantage of this electronic filing option.
 Filing electronically provides increased security, simplifies the filing process and allows better filing accuracy.